Husserl’s Phenomenological Reduction is central to his philosophy. In this article, I answer the questions:

-The concept of the phenomenological reduction is central to the thought of Husserl and can be argued to have a long philosophical pedigree via the epoché (εποχη) of the Greeks and importantly via the program of Descartes.
+The concept of the phenomenological reduction can be argued to have a long philosophical pedigree via the epoché (εποχη) of the Greeks and importantly via the program of Descartes.
 Husserl entitles his work “Cartesian Meditations”, because essentially his project is to revive and renovate Descartes’ foundationalism.

 Among the Greeks, Pyrrho is described by Diogenes Laertius as using the term epoché to mean “introducing the form [of philosophy] consisting of non-cognition and suspension of judgment.”